jenkinsci/influxdb-plugin/doc/breaking_changes.md

 # Breaking Changes

+## 4.0

+- Changes to Robot Framework metrics:
+  - All `rf_critical_*` metrics have been removed as criticality has been deprecated by the Robot Framework plugin.
+    - EXCEPT `rf_critical_pass_percentage`.
+It now sends the percentage of tests that passed including skipped tests.
+    - `rf_pass_percentage` continues behaviour as before and sends the percentage of tests that passed excluding skipped tests.

 ## 3.0

 - InfluxDB 1.7 and lower are no longer supported.
 Only supported 1.x version is 1.8.x.